 A creature with little more than winding limbs and big, slimy lips.

 A stinging parasite with a potent effect on vampires.

-A swampy, rotten breeding ground for diseased insects.
+A swampy, rotten breeding ground for diseased mosquitoes.

-A disgusting mutant flower with a curious effect on the living dead.
+A reeking little flower with a curious effect on the living dead.